jmhodges/grab/README.md

 Install
 -------

-Grab can be installed by running `go get github.com/jmhodges/grab`.
+Grab can be installed by running `go install github.com/jmhodges/grab`.